Myriad-Dreamin/typst.ts/github-pages/docs/readme.typ

 You can:

 - locally run the compilation via `typst-ts-cli` to get a precompiled document,
-  - or use `typst-ts-compiler` to build your backend programmatically.
+  - or use `reflexo-typst` to build your backend programmatically.
 - build your frontend using the lightweight TypeScript library `typst.ts`.
 - send the precompiled document to your readers' browsers and render it as HTML elements.